Block Transfer Scheme (BTS)

 0 – 299 GT

 Above 2,000 GT

 - From 1st July 2017, the following enhancements to the AAF scheme is applicable: a) the list of services covered under the AAF scheme will be expanded to include Seafarer Certification Services such as certificates of competency, certificates of proficiency and type rating certificates. b) On top of the enhanced AAF scheme, owners/operators of Singapore-registered tankers can also sign up for the optional Tanker Endorsement Fee (TEF) at an additional flat fee of $120 per ship (irrespective of the ship size) for applications and issuance of tanker endorsements.

 - For owners that enrol their ships in the scheme after January of each year, the scheme allows for pro-ration of the fee according to the remaining months in the calendar year, including the month in which the enrolment commences.
 The tiered fees remain non-refundable.

-- All ships that enrolled into the scheme will no longer be issued with invoices detailing every transaction related to registration and crewing-related services covered under this scheme.
+- All ships that enrolled into the scheme will no longer be issued with invoices detailing every transaction related to registration, crewing and training-related services covered under this scheme.

 - How do you enrol?

 - The ships that may enrol in the scheme only applies to existing tonnage in the Singapore Registry of Ships as well as new tonnage to be registered.

 - For more details on the Annual Administrative Fee scheme as well as list of applicable services under the scheme, please refer to Shipping Circular No.11 of 2017.
 If you are interested to enrol into the scheme, you are to make an application to the SRS by completing the application form.
 Upon successful application, the flat fee will be deducted from the owner or ship manager or ship agent’s account.